Netherlands–Ukraine relations

 Netherlands–Ukraine relations are foreign relations between the Netherlands and Ukraine.
 The two countries established diplomatic relations in 1992.
-Notable incidents in their relations include was the shoot-down of Malaysia Airlines Flight 17 in 2014 and the 2016 Dutch Ukraine–European Union Association Agreement referendum. the Netherlands is a member of NATO and the European Union which Ukraine applied for in 2022.
+Notable incidents in their relations include was the shoot-down of Malaysia Airlines Flight 17 in 2014 and the 2016 Dutch Ukraine–European Union Association Agreement referendum.
+Netherlands is a member of NATO and the EU which Ukraine applied for in 2022.
 Both countries are full members of Council of Europe.